contextgeneric/cgp-patterns/content/component-macros.md

 become too verbose and full of boilerplate code.

-On the other hand, the use of `cgp` macros makes CGP code look much more like programming in a _domain-specific language_ (DSL) than in regular Rust code.
+On the other hand, the use of `cgp` macros makes CGP code look much more like programming in a _domain-specific language_ (DSL) than in regular Rust.
-In fact, one can argue that CGP acts as a _language extension_ to the base language Rust, and almost turn into its own programming language.
+In fact, one could argue that CGP acts as a _language extension_ to the base language Rust, and almost turn into its own programming language.

 In a way, implementing CGP in Rust is slightly similar to implementing